k21971/EvilHack/doc/evilhack-changelog.md

 - Improvements to showmondamage()
 - Fix: monsters freezing in place at a distance if player was riding a steed that was loyal or greater (tameness >= 15)
+- Allow available skill slots to be shown outside of debug mode